Courses

 What is the Advanced Placement (AP) Program?

 Advanced Placement (AP) courses are college level courses available to high school students in a variety of subjects.
 AP exams are scheduled during the first two weeks of May of every school year.
-AP course are graded out of five (5) points; students who score a three (3) or higher may have the opportunity of earning university/college credit which could be transferable towards graduation requirements in the bachelor’s program they choose.
+AP courses are graded out of five (5) points; students who score a three (3) or higher may have the opportunity of earning university/college credit which could be transferable towards graduation requirements in the bachelor’s program they choose.

 AP courses award graduation credits, and grades received in AP courses are weighted in students’ GPAs.

-For more information on Advanced Placement Courses visit apstudent.collegeboard.org/home
+For more information on Advanced Placement Courses, visit apstudent.collegeboard.org/home